-1. Inform the Digital Experience Design team
+1. Inform the Digital Design and Delivery (DDD) team

 You will have expert support from the department's digital services team.
 You should contact them and involve them in your project at the very beginning.
 They are you go-to for best practice advice.

-Digital Experience Design will ensure you have additional support from department staff and put you in touch with your content strategist or project manager.
+DDD will ensure you have additional support from department staff and put you in touch with your content strategist or project manager.

 You will have help with running the workshops and training required to complete your web transformation project in line with best practice and department standards.

 2. Define roles and responsibilities